 “Many small businesses think that cybersecurity is too expensive or difficult; Small Business Information Security is designed for them,” Toth said.
 “In fact, they may have more to lose than a larger organization because cybersecurity events can be costly and threaten their survival.”
-In fact, the National Cyber Security Alliance found that 60 percent of small companies close down within the six months following a cyberattack.

 The new NIST publication walks users through a simple risk assessment to understand their vulnerabilities.
 Worksheets help them to identify the information they store and use, determine its value, and evaluate the risk to the business and customers if its confidentiality, integrity or availability were compromised.

 The guide is based on NIST’s Framework for Improving Critical Infrastructure Cybersecurity, which was issued in 2014 as part of efforts to protect the nation’s critical infrastructure.
 The framework’s processes and tools provide key standards and best practices developed over decades by the federal government and industry.
 Its simple language allows organizations to better communicate, and its overall design helps them identify, assess and manage cybersecurity risks.

 For example, the new guide describes how to:

 - limit employee access to data and information;

 - create policy and procedures for information security;